LordDashMe/github-contribution-stats/README.md

 ## Layout Customization

-This features will be add soon.
+These features will be added soon.
 We will unlock the layout customization depending on what you like :heart:.

 ## Support

-Probably you notice that the generated template has a remarks or message below the stats, we added this feature in order to preserve the origin of the project.
-If you want to remove this just make sure you star the project (this repo) and after a couple of minutes this will be disappear, we need this minutes because we implemented a caching for each generated template so the delay is expected but not so much :blush:.
-If ever you encounter an issue we'll be glad if you tell us here [Github Contribution Stats Issues](https://github.com/LordDashMe/github-contribution-stats/issues).
+You probably notice that the generated template has a comment or message below the stats.
+We added this feature in order to preserve the origin of the project.
+If you want to remove this, just make sure you star the project (this repo) and after a couple of minutes this will disappear.
+We need these minutes because we implemented caching for each generated template, so the delay is expected but not so much :blush:.
+If ever you encounter an issue, we'll be glad if you tell us here in [Github Contribution Stats Issues](https://github.com/LordDashMe/github-contribution-stats/issues).

-This project is only need a **star** :star: from you! :heart: if you ever enjoyed this project, share it to your friends who are also active in github :handshake:.
+This project only needs a **star** :star: from you! :heart: If you ever enjoyed this project, share it with your friends who are also active on github :handshake:.

 ## Special Mention :smile: :tada: